sql-formatter-org/sql-formatter/vscode/README.md

 ## Issues

-Issues with the FORMATTING should be reported here: https://github.com/inferrinizzard/prettier-sql/issues
+Please report issues here: https://github.com/inferrinizzard/prettier-sql/issues

-Issues with running the extension in VSCode / VSCode settings not working should go here: https://github.com/inferrinizzard/prettier-sql-vscode/issues
+Use the FORMATTING template if it is an issue related the formatting of the SQL, otherwise, please use the VSCODE template for issues with running the VSCode Extension

 ## Configuration